hpi-schul-cloud/schulcloud-server/apps/server/src/modules/common-cartridge/common-cartridge-client/README.md

 # How to filter the swagger specification of the schulcloud using filter-spec.js script?

-You can run the script with a parameter that is the path to the controller you want to filter.
+You can run the script with a parameter, which is the path to the controller you want to filter.

 For example:
 ```bash
 node ./scripts/filter-spec.js /courses
 ```
-The execution of the script will generate in scripts folder a new file called **filtered-spec.json** with the filtered specification to the controller you passed as a parameter.
-This file should be used to generate the client code for the controller you want to use and **deleted** after that.
+The execution of the script will generate a new file in the script folder called **filtered-spec.json** with the filtered specification to the controller, you have passed as a parameter.
+This file should be used to generate the client code for the controller you want to use and should be **deleted** after that.
 This script is also able to just select used models and operations from the swagger specification.
 Unused models will be ignored.

 # How to generate the Api client code using openapi-generator-cli?